welcome to hobart and william smith!

 and Events

-• Beginning of April: New student onboarding process begins: FSEM and Spark! preference forms available on New Student Onboarding Portal for students who enroll by April 1.
+• Beginning of April: New student onboarding process begins: FSEM and Spark! preference forms, photo ID upload, housing survey, medical and other forms available on New Student Onboarding Portal for students who enroll by April 1.
+Information on accessing the portal will come from the Office of Marketing and Communications.
+Here, students will find tasks needed to be completed and their deadlines.

 • May 1: Enrollment deadline for accepted students

-• Beginning of May: Online Orientation, photo ID upload, housing preference, medical and other forms available on New Student Onboarding Portal
+• Beginning of May: Online Orientation available on New Student Onboarding Portal.

-• Mid-May: FSEM and Spark! preference forms due
+• May 22: FSEM and Spark! preference forms due

 • Early June: Online orientation, disability disclosure, photo ID and housing preference form due